bosd/odoo-data-flow/docs/guides/performance_tuning.md

     'model': 'res.partner',
     'worker': 4,
     # This is the crucial part
-    'split': 'parent_id/id', # The internal key is 'split' }
+    'groupby': 'parent_id/id', # The internal key is 'groupby' }
 ```